konordo/vanitythemedoc/docs/README.md

 These options let you configure your social media channels.

 ##### Social sharing image

-If an image is uploaded in this setting, it will be shown. when sharing a link on social media.
+If an image is uploaded in this setting, it will be shown when sharing a link on social media.

 ##### Social sharing options

-Enable sharing for blog articles
+* Enable sharing for blog articles
+If this option is enabled, social media  icons will become avaiable in the articles.
+They can be used to share the blog post page in social media.

-Share on Facebook
+* Share on Facebook
+Enables the share on Facebook icon.

-Tweet on Twitter
+* Tweet on Twitter
+Enables the share on Twitter icon.

-Pin on Pinterest
+* Pin on Pinterest
+Enables the share on Pinterest icon.

+* Color
+The social media icon color.

+##### Sharing links

+The social media sharing links of your shop.
+Links of social media channels of the shop can be included here.

 #### Cart
-#### Favicon
+* Enable cart notes
+This option enables a textarea in the cart page where the clients can leave notes for their order.

 ## Header